Ode to Joy

 of a form as I carve it, changing it stroke

-pace and time recede
+by stroke, space and time recede

 and I’m in another